Hbindra11/devops-labs/README.md

 ```

 The repository is being gradually structured as I progress through my 8-week DevOps practice plan.
-Current focus: completing Linux fundamentals and preparing to start AWS labs (Week 2).
+Current focus: completing AWS hands-on labs (Week 2) — including EC2, S3, and IAM — while reinforcing Cloud Practitioner Essentials concepts through practical exercises.
+In parallel, I upgraded to **KodeKloud Standard** to access full Linux and DevOps hands-on labs, continuing work on user and permission management tasks not yet completed in Week 1.
-CI/CD workflow created early as part of initial DevOps setup — to be expanded later with Docker and deployment automation.
+The initial CI/CD workflow remains in place and will be expanded in upcoming weeks with Docker and automated deployment practice.

 ---